Echocardiography and Structural Heart Symposium, 40th Annual

 Loews Coral Gables Hotel, Coral Gables, Florida

-The 40th Annual Echocardiography and Structural Heart Symposium will include important topics that focus on current guidelines for the evaluation of core issues within echocardiography, such as cardiac structure, cardiac function and hemodynamics assessment.
+The 41st Annual Echocardiography and Structural Heart Symposium will not only address the critical topics listed below, but will also place a special emphasis on the indispensable role of echocardiography at the cornerstone of diagnosing cardiac disease.
+This symposium is designed to comprehensively cover the current guidelines for evaluating core issues within echocardiography, including cardiac structure, cardiac function and hemodynamics assessment.

-This year’s expanded focus will be of special interest to sonographers, anesthesiologists, cardiologists, ED physicians, critical care physicians and medical professionals interested in echocardiography and the newest advances in the diagnosis and treatment of structural heart disease.
+This year's expanded focus will be of special interest to sonographers and sonography students, anesthesiologists, cardiologists and cardiology fellows, cardiac surgeons, ED physicians, critical care physicians, and medical professionals deeply interested in echocardiography and the newest advances in the diagnosis and treatment of structural heart disease.

 Learning Objectives